 In two Tbsp. of ghee (clarified butter) sautee one small onion, 2 stalks of celery and 2 carrots (all diced) over med-low heat until tender.
 Next sprinkle over a few Tbsp. of flour and stir for a minute or two.
 Then add chicken broth and a healthy glug of half and half to envelop all the veggies in a creamy sauce.
 Dice up the remaining leftover chicken and fold it into the veggies.
 After heating everything through for several minutes and seasoning it with salt and pepper, scoop this tasty mixture into bowls and top with hot-from-the-oven buttermilk biscuits.
 So YUM.

 Yeah, I know.
 I need to actually write down the deets and put this recipe up.
 And those biscuits were fab too! : )

 Bonus Round: Chicken Broth from the Rotisserie Chicken Bones

-If you have an InstantPot – I’m still getting a grip on using mine – you can turn your bag of bones, skin and “jelly” into a quick, deeply flavorful soup.
+If you have an InstantPot – I’m still getting a grip on using mine – you can turn the leftover bones, skin, and “jelly” into a quick, deeply flavorful soup.
 Easy peasy, and here’s how: